Hypermobility and Sleep

 Sleeping on your back also locks your spine into one singular position, and as you will remember from earlier, bodies don’t like to be restricted when it comes to movement.

-It’s not all doom and gloom though, as back sleeping can do one thing that a lot of other positions simply cant: evenly distribute weight.
-Sleeping on your back allows your body weight to be evenly distributed across the widest surface of your body, minimizing pressure on body parts, and keeping hypermobile joints in alignment.
+It’s not all doom and gloom, though, as back sleeping can do one thing that a lot of other positions simply cannot: evenly distribute weight.
+Sleeping on your back allows your body weight to be evenly distributed across the widest surface of your body, minimizing pressure on body parts and keeping hypermobile joints in alignment.
 This position single-handedly gives those with hypermobility the best joint positions during sleep, especially if many pillows around the body are used.

-However, back sleeping may cause lower back pain and increases the risk of issues with acid reflux, so it’s effectively another trade-off when it comes to hypermobility.
-When we look at the above, it’s no wonder why it’s the least favoured position for those with hypermobility and EDS.
+However, back sleeping may cause lower back pain and increase the risk of issues with acid reflux, so it’s another trade-off for hypermobility.
+Looking at the above, it’s no wonder why it’s the least favoured position for those with hypermobility and EDS.

 Changing sleeping positions